 - Backup our family pictures, hard drive and business tools (like this blog) more regularly.

 - Make an extra copy of all our important keys

-I am an independent consultant for Shelf Reliance; a company with a mission to empower others to become self reliant, prosperous and charitable.
-You can learn more about Shelf Reliance, buying their products, earning free products, or selling their products on my Shelf Reliance website.
+I am an independent consultant for THRIVE Life (formerly Shelf Reliance); a company with a mission to empower others to become self reliant, prosperous and charitable.
+You can learn more about THRIVE Life (formerly Shelf Reliance), buying their products, earning free products, or selling their products on my THRIVE Life (formerly Shelf Reliance) website.